rezaf/simple_chat/README.md

 SimpleChat
 =========
-A simple Sinatra app providing a REST API for async messaging
+A simple Sinatra app providing a RESTful API for async messaging

 Installation Guide
 ------------------